 You can trust East Kildonan Dental, as we treat a lot of TMJ issues extensively now for many years in Winnipeg Manitoba.
 Whether you’re experiencing TMJ pain or you want preventive measures to avoid TMJ disorder in the future, get in touch with us.
-We can help, there's no reason to suffer.
+We can help with TMJ treatment, there's no reason to suffer with TMJ pain.